 If you're starting to notice some ports looking larger than normal, or the burner is feeling a little flimsy, it may be rusting through and you might want to look into replacements.

 Moving onward we look at our grills, our foods "tanning bed" if you will.
 Again, using your wire brush here is a great tool to scrape off anything that may be stuck on from your last cook.
-If you haven't used your grills in awhile, it may be a good idea to burn it off and / or use a grill cleaner to make sure to remove any potential mold.
+If you haven't used your grills in awhile, it may be a good idea to burn it off to make sure to remove any potential mold.
 If you're finding your grills are looking a little extra rusty this spring, you may want to look into some replacements.

 Side Note: If you have cast-iron grills, you'll want to do your yearly seasoning here to prevent future rusting.